rpmuller/ePubs/WesternPhilosophy.md

 realized that the greatness of Rome was due to certain merits which were lacking among the Greeks.

 The historian Polybius, born in Arcadia about 200 BC, was sent to Rome as a prisoner, and there had the good fortune to become the friend of the younger Scipio, whom he accompanied on many of his campaigns.
-It was uncommon for a Greek to know Latin, though most educated Romans knew Greek; the circumstances of Polybius, however, led him to a thorough familiarity with Latin, lie wrote, for the benefit of the Greeks, the history of ihc later Punic Wars, which enabled Rome to conquer the world.
+It was uncommon for a Greek to know Latin, though most educated Romans knew Greek; the circumstances of Polybius, however, led him to a thorough familiarity with Latin.
+He wrote, for the benefit of the Greeks, the history of the later Punic Wars, which enabled Rome to conquer the world.

-299

-WESTERN PHILOSOPHICAL THOUGHT

 His admiration of the Roman constitution was becoming out of date while he wrote, but until his time it had compared very favorably, in stability and efficiency, with the continually changing constitutions of most Greek cities.
 The Romans naturally read his history with pleasure; whether the Greeks did so is more doubtful.

 Panaetius the Stoic has been already considered in the preceding chapter.
 He was a friend of Polybius, and, like him, a protege of